 The Moccasin trail is part of Ontario‘s heritage trails, encouraging hikers to explore the landscape from a First Nation perspective.
 A series of 13 Indigenous plaques tell Indigenous stories and offer a deeper understanding of Indigenous cultures.

 If you visit during or after a fresh fall of snow, it’s nothing short of breathtaking.

 The Simple Kitchen

 The Simple Kitchen is perfect for breakfast, with delicious but healthy options to start the day.
-It offers a wide range of low carb, paleo and gluten-free products including healthy whole foods for takeaways, granolas, and beverages, as well as natural body care products.
+It offers a wide range of low-carb, paleo and gluten-free products, including healthy whole foods for takeaways, granolas, beverages, and natural body care products.

 View their Taste of Oakville menu HERE